mhennemeyer/objectivematchy/README.markdown

     [[@"Hello, World!" should] eql:@"Hello, World!"];

-ObjectiveMatchy is a Matcher System for Objective C 2.0.
+ObjectiveMatchy is a behaviour driven development framework for the iPhone Platform.
+It consists of a Matcher System, a utility that enables isolated xib tests,
+and a plain text feature parser.

+# The Matcher System

 A Matcher System is a Framework that provides a painless way
 to compose Assertions without the need to provide custom Failure Messages.